Boston Pops: "Sleigh Ride" celebrity guest conductors

-Over the course of Lockhart's quarter-century tenure, there have been numerous celebrity conductors who have joined the orchestra to lead them in Leroy Anderson's famous song.
-These conductors have included the likes of retired Boston Red Sox second baseman and NESN sportscaster Jerry Remy (20), Shaquille O'Neal (20), then governor-elect Charlie Baker (2014), Boston Celtics center Tacko Fall (2019), who became the tallest person to ever stand on the Symphony Hall podium.
+Over the course of Lockhart's quarter-century tenure, there have been numerous celebrity conductors who have joined the orchestra to lead them in Leroy Anderson's famous composition.
+These conductors have included the likes of then-Boston Celtics center Shaquille O'Neal (2010), then-Massachusetts governor elect Charlie Baker (2014), retired Boston Red Sox second baseman and NESN sportscaster Jerry Remy (2018), and then-Boston Celtics center Tacko Fall (2019), who became the tallest person to ever stand on the Symphony Hall podium.

 POPSearch

 POPSearch is the Boston Pops' nationwide talent competition that offers amateur singers the chance to perform with the orchestra at Boston's Fourth of July Extravaganza, as well as on the orchestra's national tour.
 The winner also receives a cash prize.
 The American Idol–style competition has expanded into a nationwide contest through video submissions on YouTube and voting through BostonPops.org.

 Tracy Silva, a mother of two from Taunton, Massachusetts, and van driver for special needs children, won the inaugural POPSearch contest in 2004.

 Frances Botelho-Hoeg, an elementary school principal from Kingston, Massachusetts, was knocked out in the second round of the inaugural POPSearch, but returned in 2005 to sweep the competition.

 The POPSearch 2007 grand champion Maria Perry won $5,000 and performed with the Boston Pops on July 3 and 4 in the annual July 4 Extravaganza seen by a live audience of almost a half-million people on the Charles River Esplanade and several million more on WBZ-TV.